top of page

 Aubin: A Stylish Homecoming

-Taking over the former Jack Wills store, Aubin has returned to Salcombe—a full-circle moment for a brand born from the same founder, Peter Williams.
-Originally launched in 2008 as a more refined sibling to Jack Wills, Aubin built a reputation for timeless, heritage-inspired clothing aimed at a slightly older audience.
-After a hiatus, the brand was revived in 2021 with a renewed focus on quality, sustainability, and considered design under the motto “Better is Greater than More.”
-Its Salcombe store marks a homecoming and reaffirms the town’s place in British fashion history.
+Taking over the former Jack Wills store, Aubin has returned to Salcombe—a full-circle moment for the brand born from the same founder, Peter Williams.
+Originally launched in 2008 as a refined sibling to Jack Wills, Aubin built a reputation for timeless, heritage-inspired clothing aimed at a slightly older audience.

 With Nothing Underneath: Effortless Style Lands in Salcombe

 The Salcombe shop, tucked into No. 84 Fore Street, is their latest venture outside the capital—and frankly, it couldn’t suit the town more.
-Their pieces look just right thrown over a bikini on the beach, or paired with jeans for a walk into town.
-It’s low-key luxury at its best: relaxed, sustainable, and quietly stylish.
+Their pieces look just right thrown over a bikini on the beach or paired with jeans for a walk into town.
+It's low-key luxury at its best: relaxed, sustainable, and quietly stylish.

-Explore and Enjoy x
+Explore and Enjoy

 Comments